February 05, 2024

 Let’s Lager!

 In conclusion, the world of lager brewing is a delightful trip with numerous possibilities.
-Each yeast strain offers a unique flavor profile, allowing you to craft the perfect lager to suit your taste, whether it's malt-forward or hop-forward.
+Each yeast strain offers a distinct flavor profile, allowing you to craft the perfect lager to suit your taste, whether it's malt-forward or hop-forward.
 Consider experimenting with different strains to discover your favorite and tailor your lager to perfection.
 The next time you raise a glass of your meticulously brewed lager, take a moment to salute the yeast that might have started its journey in the enchanting landscapes of Patagonia, making its way to your brew kettle and leaving its mark on the refreshing elixir in your hands.
-Prost to the mysteries of Lager yeast and the untold stories it brings to your homebrewing experience!
+Prost to the mysteries of lager yeast and the untold stories it brings to your homebrewing experience!

 This article was researched, written, and provided to Northern Brewer Homebrew Supply by Fermentis.